 \subsection{Lightweight Query Module}

 The LQ-former is designed to help LLMs process and understand multimodal information.
 It consists of a Transformer \cite{attention} Decoder and a Projection Module based on a fully connected network.
-The Decoder takes a set of learnable query vectors \( Q \) as input, which interacts internally via self-attention mechanisms and with non-textual modality features (such as audio and visual) via cross-attention mechanisms, thereby capturing depression cues within the non-textual modality features, and generating fixed-length feature representations \( H \). \( H \) are then the Projected to the same dimensionality as the LLM's textual embeddings through a projection layer, producing the output \( O \), as shown in the Equation ~\ref{q_1}.
+The decoder takes a set of learnable query vectors \( Q \) as input.
+In each decoder layer, the queries first interact with each other via self-attention, and then attend to the non-textual modality features (such as audio and visual embeddings) via cross-attention.
+In this way, the decoder encourages different queries to focus on different regions of the modality sequence and aggregate depression-related cues, producing fixed-length feature representations \( H \). \( H \) are then projected to the same dimensionality as the LLM's textual embeddings through a Projection layer, producing the output \( O \), as shown in the Equation ~\ref{q_1}.
 In our task, we utilize two LQ-former modules to process audio and visual features separately.
 The resulting features are concatenated with the tokenized textual instruction embeddings and used as inputs to the LLMs.
 To indicate the positions of the inserted features, we employ two special tokens, \textless AudioHere\textgreater and \textless VideoHere\textgreater, as markers.

-where \( Q \in{\mathbb{R}^{n\times{D}}}\) is the query vector, while \( K = V \in{\mathbb{R}^{m\times{D}}}\) represents the sequence of non-textual modality features, \( D \) is the embedding dimension, \( n\) denotes a fixed sequence length, and \( m \) represents the length of the non-textual feature sequence,
+where \( Q \in{\mathbb{R}^{n\times{D}}}\) is the query vector, while \( K = V \in{\mathbb{R}^{m\times{D}}}\) represents the sequence of non-textual modality features, \( D \) is the embedding dimension, \( n\) denotes a fixed sequence length, and \( m \) represents the length of the non-textual feature sequence.